On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Discussion

-This article presents several analytical SCF solutions of a model two-electron \ce{[H4]^{2+}} system with different molecular geometries.
-These provide us with insight into the roles that the various forms of constraints due to spatial symmetry play on the reality of holomorphic HF solutions.
-In particular, we show that intrinsic and extrinsic symmetry constraints cooperate intimately to determine local properties of the SCF landscape, which, in several cases, require the holomorphic HF solutions to be real.
-An SCF search based on conventional HF performed within these symmetry constraints, such as by fixing the molecular geometry of the system or by imposing certain symmetry conservation with respect to the underlying point group, must be able to locate these solutions in the real domains of the MO coefficients.
-We also show that these constraints dictate the existence and locations of the coalescence boundaries, therefore making them a fundamental feature of the SCF landscape.
-Hence, any disappearance of SCF solutions in conventional HF must be interpreted as an essential consequence of the HF equations that is governed in part by symmetry, and that can be overcome by switching to the holomorphic formalism of the theory.
+In this article, we discuss the various forms of constraints imposable on the \gls*{acr:hf} theory and then present an analytic investigation of the \gls*{acr:scf} solutions for a model two-electron \ce{[H4]^{2+}} system at different molecular geometries.
+Through this, we gain insight into the roles of symmetry constraints on the reality of holomorphic \gls*{acr:hf} solutions.
+In particular, we discover that intrinsic and extrinsic constraints cooperate intimately to determine local properties of the \gls*{acr:scf} landscape and impose reality requirements on holomorphic \gls*{acr:hf} solutions.
+An \gls*{acr:scf} search based on conventional \gls*{acr:hf} performed within these symmetry constraints must be able to locate these solutions in the real domains of the \gls*{acr:mo} coefficients.
+We also show that these constraints dictate the existence and locations of coalescence boundaries, therefore making them a fundamental feature of the \gls*{acr:scf} landscape.
+Hence, any disappearance of \gls*{acr:scf} solutions in conventional \gls*{acr:hf} must be interpreted as an essential consequence of the \gls*{acr:hf} equations that is governed in part by symmetry.

-The requirement of reality analysed thus far relies partly on the simplification of the gross structure of the HF equations induced by the vanishing electron integrals due to spatial symmetry.
-However, it is conceivable that there are other non-spatial symmetries that the electron integrals can exhibit that can give rise to similar effects, and these might very well account for the observed reality of the investigated solutions that is not required by spatial symmetry.
-We have not yet been able to characterise these symmetries, but this will be the focus of a future study.